 Hey, Sean, how are you doing?

-Um, I have two guys that work in my office that bolted out because both of their daughters are in the school.
+I have two guys that work in my office that bolted out because both of their daughters are in the school.

-And I have another friend of ours who has uh girls at the school as well, and thank God they're okay.
+And I have another friend of ours who has girls at the school as well.

-But um it's scary.
+But it's scary.

 It's just scary.

-You know, my kids are going to school next year and high school next year, uh, another high school down here, and it's scary that this continues to happen.
+You know, my kids are going to school next year and high school next year, another high school down here, and it's scary that this continues to happen.

 When I went to high school, none of these things happened.